 Students may expect evaluation of submitted material within two weeks of being submitted (or up to three weeks for late submissions).
-Semester grades are posted on the Student Management System (SMS) within two weeks of the last day of the semester.
+Semester grades are posted on the student management system within two weeks of the last day of the semester.